Maserati GranTurismo Folgore new car review

 Background

 We've had quite a few Maserati firsts in this century - diesel engines, SUVs and now full-EVs - specifically in this case, a full-EV sports car, the GranTurismo Folgore.
-At this moment, this is one of only two EV models in the Maserati range (the Grecale Folgore SUV is the other) but by 2028, the Modena marque says (rather disappointingly) that all its cars will be electric.
+At the time of this model's launch in 2024, it was one of only two EV models in the Maserati range (the Grecale Folgore SUV being the other) but by 2030, the Modena marque says (rather disappointingly) that all its cars will be electric.
 So getting these early EV models right could hardly be more important.

 + More